xmouyang/xmouyang.github.io/_news/announcement_5.md

 related_posts: false
 ---

 We are organizing the [2nd International Workshop on Foundation Models for Cyber-Physical Systems & Internet of Things (FMSys'25)](https://fmsys-org.github.io/2025/index.html) co-located with [CPS-IoT Week 2025](https://cps-iot-week2025.ics.uci.edu/).
-The deadline of paper submission FMSys'25 is 15 Feb 2025. please consider submitting!
+The deadline of paper submission FMSys'25 is 1 Mar 2025. please consider submitting!